DATA PROTECTION

 Auf der Höhe 34

-50321 Brühl
+D-50321 Brühl

 • statistical evaluations or market analysis;

-• benchmarking;
+• of benchmarking;

-• internal and external investigations and safety checks;
+• internal and external investigations, safety reviews;

 Relevant categories of personal data include in particular: